 The age of hyper-connected world is here!
-Not too long back, the financial services industry witnessed a huge transformation with and as a result of which financial institutions and service providers from across industries came together to create newer business models and ecosystems that worked towards innovation and providing the best customer experience.
+Not too long back, the financial services industry witnessed a huge transformation with Digitalization and Open Banking as a result of which financial institutions and service providers from across industries came together to create newer business models and ecosystems that worked towards innovation and providing the best customer experience.
 While on one side hyper-connectivity worked beautifully to improve the end user experience, on the other hand the bad guys have equally benefited from it.
 They have leveraged the loop holes within the digital payment transformation system and the payment networks to successfully mask their money laundering and terrorist financing activities.

 Effectiveness and Efficiency – 2 sides of the same coin